namachan10777/scad-ml/README.md

-There is a companion ppx, [\[@@deriving scad\]](https://github.com/geoffder/ppx_deriving_scad) for generating transformation functions for user-defined records and abstract types made up of the `Scad.t` and `Vec3.t` types provided in this library.
+There is a companion ppx, [\[@@deriving scad\]](https://github.com/geoffder/ppx_deriving_scad) for generating transformation functions for user-defined records and abstract types made up of the `Scad.t`, along with their corresponding vector (`Vec2.t` or `Vec3.t`) types (and those composed of them) provided in this library.

 ## Authors

 - [@namachan10777](https://github.com/namachan10777)
-  - Original author
+  - Original author of core DSL
 - [@geoffder](https://github.com/geoffder)
-  - Overhaul and add many functions
+  - Overhauled DSL with dimensional types
+  - Addional vector transformation modules (*e.g.* MultMatrix, Quaternion)
+  - Modules implementing 2d/3d vector point representations of shapes and utilities operating upon them to enable sweeps, roundovers, etc.

 ## License